WICG/local-peer-to-peer/EXPLAINER.md

 Once discovered through any means, the content transfer could use an IP network over Wi-Fi, WiFi direct, etc.

-In the blocked neighbor discovery (that uses broadcast) and client to client connections scenario, e.g. flight’s wifi service, the underlying implementation may need to support discovery over some other radio such as Web Bluetooth or Web NFC, and then use WiFi Direct to transfer content.
+In the blocked neighbor discovery (that uses broadcast) and client to client connections scenario, e.g. flight’s wifi service, the underlying implementation may need to support discovery over some other radio such as Web Bluetooth or Web NFC, and then use peer to peer to transfer content.

 ### Android OS API